carnarez/astdocs/postrenders/object_graph/README.md

 Prepare an output to visualize the dependency graph of a module/package.

-Visualization is intended to be generated via [`D3.js`](https://d3js.org/). ~~See the code in this folder, or~~ refer to the example by the creator of the library himself [there](https://observablehq.com/@d3/force-directed-graph).
+Visualization is intended to be generated via [`D3.js`](https://d3js.org/).
+See the ~~code in this folder, or refer to the~~ example by the creator of the library himself [there](https://observablehq.com/@d3/force-directed-graph).

 **Notes:**

-- One can abuse the example at the page linked above: replace the data (browse a bit, find the cell, click on the small clip icon).
+One can abuse the example at the page linked above: replace the data (browse a bit, find find the right cell, click on the small paperclip icon).
+If the nodes are flying all over when applying the forces on the graph data, try to modify the parameters of the
-- If the nodes are flying all over when applying the forces on the graph data, try to modify the parameters of the simulation:
+simulation:

 ```javascript
 const simulation = d3.forceSimulation(nodes)